Your Student's Sexual Decision Making

 Have you seen them?”

-- Tell your student that condoms should be used for all sexual acts
+- Share with your student that condoms should be used for all sexual acts

-- Tell your student that condoms are 98% effective at preventing pregnancy, if used correctly and consistently (for example, if they are used for every sexual act and put on before any penetration occurs)**
+- Share with your student that condoms are 98% effective at preventing pregnancy, if used correctly and consistently (for example, if they are used for every sexual act and put on before any penetration occurs)**

 - Remind your student that using condoms reduces his/her risk for STIs, such as HIV